mangohead12/PatrickFPortfolio/_pages/about.md

 ## Rocket Tracker

-For the university's liquid rocketry club I developed a proof of concept rocket tracker to receive telemtery from the rocket throughout its flight.
-A few prototypes were created but was ultimately terminated to focus on preparing for rocket launch.
+For my university’s liquid rocketry club, I developed a proof-of-concept rocket tracker to receive telemetry throughout flight.
+Several prototypes were built, but the project was eventually paused so the team could focus on preparing for launch.

 ![Rocket tracker]({{ '/images/tracker.png' | relative_url }}){:.img-fluid}